danielloader/kubernetes-sdlc/docs/implementation/change-promotion.md

     While the application layer is out of scope, if you are making changes that you suspect will affect a development team you should deploy application stacks onto your platform sandbox cluster to helm confirm a healthy state is achieved, and if the state isn't - tickets scheduled with the team warning them of upcoming changes that will incur work to be done.

-If you take this model with everything resting on the kubernetes control plane (everything below this is out of scope for the platform team) then the most common breaking change pattern will likely be:
+If you take this model with everything resting on the Kubernetes control plane (everything below this is out of scope for the platform team) then the most common breaking change pattern will likely be:

-1. Upstream kubernetes upgrades are mandated with a breaking change; often promotion of beta APIs to stable or hard removal of alpha and beta API groups.
+1. Upstream Kubernetes upgrades are mandated with a breaking change; often promotion of beta APIs to stable or hard removal of alpha and beta API groups.
 2. Upstream [Helm charts](https://helm.sh/images/topics/charts/) that rely on those core APIs will also change and often take the opportunity to include breaking changes when their underlying APIs change.
 3. Applications deployed on the cluster will also need to take into account these changing APIs; e.g. [Kyverno](https://kyverno.io/images/introduction/) policies, Application Load Balancer controller annotations, storage class changes etc.

 As you can ascertain the changes at the bottom of the platform are often felt entirely through the stack, as is the nature of foundational changes.
 Often third parties will attempt to minimise the pain felt by such changes by abstracting the changes in the intermediate layers thereby leaving the application layer none the wiser about the changes below, but this is far from certain.

-Hopefully this tumultuous but rapid change will settle in due time as maturity takes hold in the design and deployment cycles of the operators that applications leverage, and core kubernetes API groups reach v1 maturity.
+Hopefully this tumultuous but rapid change will settle in due time as maturity takes hold in the design and deployment cycles of the operators that applications leverage, and core Kubernetes API groups reach v1 maturity.

 Therefore it is notable that the platform team will be likely at the forefront of the breaking changes and change cycles in a clusters lifecycle.
 You may even get to a point where application stacks on top of the cluster are quite stable, with very infrequent release schedules for their own internally driven roadmap.
-This in reality does not markedly reduce the amount of releases a team must make, if only because they will have change thrust upon them from below - directly via kubernetes upgrades and indirectly via shared resources the applications require to run - but these releases will shift to maintenance of a state rather than feature driven deployments.
+This in reality does not markedly reduce the amount of releases a team must make, if only because they will have change thrust upon them from below - directly via Kubernetes upgrades and indirectly via shared resources the applications require to run - but these releases will shift to maintenance of a state rather than feature driven deployments.

-Aside from the minor and patch version bumping of helm charts in the cluster service deployments, the most common and disruptive task in the platform team would be upgrading the kubernetes control plane itself - at the time of writing the release cadence recently dropped from four releases a year to three, but that still means dealing with this every four months.
+Aside from the minor and patch version bumping of helm charts in the cluster service deployments, the most common and disruptive task in the platform team would be upgrading the Kubernetes control plane itself - at the time of writing the release cadence recently dropped from four releases a year to three, but that still means dealing with this every four months.

-The kubernetes control plane has a rolling window of supported API groups which in theory aids the migration and upgrade of clusters.
+The Kubernetes control plane has a rolling window of supported API groups which in theory aids the migration and upgrade of clusters.
 Warnings on deprecation of API groups and object types are made well in advance with some lead times measured in years.
 This leniency in time pressure around fixing dependencies downstream of the control plane is only useful if you are able to keep on top of the deprecation warnings themselves.

 There are tools out there to warn you of upcoming hard deprecations, and when you can expect your cluster state to fail if you upgrade the control plane without changes: